-Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows platform played pivotal role
+Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows how platform played role

 “She was making the point, which has been made by many journalists and academics, that our crackdowns on QAnon, militia and hate groups has meant large amounts of activity has migrated to other platforms with fewer rules and enforcement,” Bourgeois added.
 She denied that Sandberg sought to deflect blame.

-Facebook has been at the center of controversies over its role in organizing far-right events since at least 2017, when the service played a central role in promoting a Neo-Nazi rally in Chartlottesville, Va.in which one person died.
+Facebook has been at the center of controversies over its role in the organizing of far-right events since at least 2017, when the service played a central role in the promotion a white-supremacist rally in Charlottesville in which a woman was killed.

-Throughout last year, the company was a hub for organizing protests against government lockdowns related to covid-19 — including when armed militias entered the Capitol in Michigan — and for other pro-Trump rallies to decertify election results.
+Throughout 2020, Facebook was a hub for organizers of protests against government restrictions related to the coronavirus — including when armed demonstrators entered the Michigan Capitol — and other pro-Trump rallies calling for election results to be decertified.

-The proliferation of such events demonstrates how the company’s own policing has fallen short, and also raises questions about the lines between misinformation and real-world action.
+The proliferation of such events raises questions about the lines between misinformation and real-world action.
 The company may act to limit the spread of false information, but has been hesitant to restrict people from organizing events based on their beliefs — even when those beliefs are based on misinformation.

-Feinberg’s searches for the banned hashtag #StoptheSteal, along with affiliated hashtags #DoNotCertify, #WildProtest, and #FightforTrump on Facebook and Instagram as recently as of this Monday revealed hundreds of posts promoting the rally, according to a review by The Washington Post.
+Feinberg’s searches for the banned hashtag #StopTheSteal and the affiliated hashtags #DoNotCertify, #WildProtest and #FightForTrump on Facebook and Instagram as recently as Monday revealed hundreds of posts promoting the rally, according to a review by The Washington Post.

 Some of that promotion included Instagram posts with detailed maps of the Capitol and a guide to the speakers there.

-Another flier, posted on Facebook on January 5th, was a meme that called for “Operation Occupy the Capitol” and promoted the hashtag “1776Rebel,” according to a screenshot posted by Media Matters.
-The 1776 reference was used to imply that this capitol rally would be the Trump supporters’ moment to overthrow an unjust regime, similarly to when the U.S. became independent from Britain.

-The flier also included a quote from Abraham Lincoln which said, "We the people are the rightful masters of both Congress and the Courts, not to overthrow the Constitution but to overthrow the men who wold pervert the Constitution.”
+A meme posted on Facebook on Jan.
+5 called for “Operation Occupy the Capitol” and promoted the hashtag #1776Rebel, according to a screenshot posted by Media Matters, referencing the year America freed itself from British rule.
+The post also included a quote from Abraham Lincoln: "We the people are the rightful masters of both Congress and the Courts, not to overthrow the Constitution but to overthrow the men who would pervert the Constitution.”

-The existence of the flier was first reported by NBC News.
-Media Matters showed that it was circulated by Republican Party officials in Georgia, Texas, North Carolina, and Oregon.
+The existence of the post was first reported by NBC News.
+Media Matters showed that it was circulated by Republican Party officials in Georgia, Texas, North Carolina and Oregon.

-On December 28th, a Facebook account called Women for America First posted about a March for Trump in Huntington Beach, California with a photo of a bus and a link to a website Trumpmarch.com.
+On Dec.
+28, a Facebook account called Women for America First posted about a march for Trump in Huntington Beach, Calif., with a photo of a bus and a link to a website at trumpmarch.com.

-“This is a call to ALL patriots from Donald J Trump for a BIG protest in Washington DC!
+And the New Hanover County GOP of North Carolina wrote in a Facebook post advertising bus seats: “This is a call to ALL patriots from Donald J Trump for a BIG protest in Washington DC!
 TAKE AMERICA BACK!
-BE THERE, WILL BE WILD!” wrote the New Hanover County GOP of North Carolina in a Facebook post advertising bus seats.
+BE THERE, WILL BE WILD!”